BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

  * Changes in the "Reasonable Drops" variant:
    * Nerfed chances of bosses dropping unique gear
    * Nerfed relic drops a bit
+ * Set Grenades and Rocket Ammo to be available in the early game, both from vendors and world drops
  * Refactor a lot of probability variables *(shouldn't actually have an effect on the mod, though it was a pretty big internal change)*